 There has been debate LG forums, with very detailed explanations.

-My home network would probably be on the busy end of the spectrum as I have more than 40 devices constantly on, but if account for IoT boom (thermometers, appliances, lightbulbs, etc) and take into consideration the expected lifetime of the machine, this is quite a big bug on LG.
+My home network would probably be on the busy end of the spectrum as I have more than 40 devices constantly on, but taking into account the foreseeable boom of IoT (internet of things; thermometers, appliances, lightbulbs, etc) and the expected lifetime of the machine, this is nasty bug.

-I honestly hope they get their hands on it and fix it.
+I honestly hope LG gets their hands on it and fix it.
 If not, at least you know there’s a way out.
 I have had my machine running happily for over a month.

 Not a single disconnect.